What is HEAD in Git?

 Explicitly inspecting HEAD

-is generally something you would never do, but for educational purposes it can be good to be aware of.
-In below example cat is used, but you can of course view the file using your regular text editor instead.
+is generally something you would never do, but for educational purposes, it can be good to be aware of.
+In the example below, cat is used, but you can view the file using your regular text editor instead.

 @ — the new HEAD alias